The Sound of Mucus

 If this is your first time with sickness and type 1 diabetes, call your endocrinologist for a sick day plan.
 Or even if it is your 100th time and you need some advice, call your endocrinologist.
 Keep that number saved in your phone and know how to reach your on-call endocrinologist for those late night questions.
 In our house sickness likes to strike at 3 A.M. on a Saturday on a long holiday weekend.
 Having that on-call number handy is a huge relief in the wee hours of the night when I know I won’t be able to reach our regular endocrinologist or even our pediatrician for a few days.

 As of this post we are 8 years into this T1D diagnosis.
 I still refer to the sick day guidelines in the booklet we received at Grasshopper’s diagnosis.
 Our endocrinologist’s sick day plan includes instructions on how often to hydrate, how often to check blood sugar and ketones, suggestions on what to drink, and how to handle his insulin needs.

 If you don’t have a written sick day plan, ask your endocrinologist for one.

 When you have sick kids, keeping them hydrated is important.
 It is especially important when dealing with sickness + type 1 diabetes because dehydration increase the risk of developing diabetic ketoacidosis (DKA).
 But kids get bored and don’t want to drink as much water as they need.
 So we play!
-We are watching the NOVA l PBS Special, “Kīlauea: Hawaiʻi on Fire.”
+During one sick day we watched the NOVA l PBS Special, “Kīlauea: Hawaiʻi on Fire.”
 Naturally we chose LAVA as our game word.
 Time to take a drink of water!